mds-hossain/QA-Portfolio/QA_PORTFOLIO.md

-# 🧪 Shakhawat Hossain – QA & UX Portfolio
+# 🧪 Shakhawat Hossain – QA & Testing Portfolio

-Welcome to my Quality Assurance and UX Portfolio.
+Welcome to my Quality Assurance and Testing Portfolio.
 Here you'll find a curated collection of test documentation, bug reports, research projects, and QA audits that showcase my approach to quality, usability, and product improvement.

 ---